 Fly Line Gift Certificate (Retail approx $75) – Your fly fisher probably needs a new line, but is too cheap to purchase one themselves.
 There are too many to choose from and they probably have a favorite, so the gift certificate from your local fly shop is the best way to go.

 Snake River Net ($120 – $185) – Your fly fisher might need to upgrade their old net.
 Snake River Net Co. makes 6 different custom nets, using exotic hardwood and adds a fish-friendly net bag.
 These are beautiful nets!
-In fact, I bought a new lake net this year from them.
+In fact, I bought a new lake net last year from them.